pulumi/pulumi-hugo/themes/default/content/blog/kubernetes-4-0-even-more-kubernetes-native/index.md

 Today, we are excited to release the next major version of our Kubernetes provider - [Pulumi Kubernetes 4.0](/registry/packages/kubernetes/).

 <!--more-->
+{{% notes type="info" %}}
+Join us for a free, on-demand webinar with Pulumi and the CNCF to learn how to use Pulumi's Kubernetes Provider and other open-source tools to build internal developer platforms.
+[Register &rarr;](https://community.cncf.io/events/details/cncf-cncf-online-programs-presents-cncf-on-demand-webinar-how-to-start-building-a-self-service-infrastructure-platform-on-kubernetes/)
+{{% /notes %}}

 Pulumi Kubernetes 4.0 uses Kubernetes Server-Side Apply by default, supports upserting on all resources, and enables new Patch resources for every resource type in the provider.
 It also brings improved diffs, removes dependence on kubectl annotations, and provides simpler access to outputs in the Python, Go and Java SDKs, supporting any self-hosted or managed Kubernetes cluster with version 1.13 or newer.